fraser-lab/fraser-lab.github.io/_posts/2014-08-08-A-great-paper-from-Tom-Alber.md

 ---
-Title: The role of mobility in the substrate binding and catalytic machinery of enzymes.
+title: The role of mobility in the substrate binding and catalytic machinery of enzymes.
+author: James Fraser
 layout: post
 group: news
 ---